New Church Times Green Church awards 2017 launched!

 The first four awards are for work achieved or well advanced.
 This award will provide funds for projects that the judges consider could go on to inspire and excite even more.
 We are in the process of gathering financial pledges to allow us to provide substantial grants for the best entries.

-Details of how to enter for the awards will be available within a few weeks, and we will soon be announcing the judging panel.
+To enter please click here.
 We are grateful to the Archbishop of Canterbury for allowing us to present the awards at Lambeth Palace on 16 October.